Chlothar I: Second Visigoth war

-Tuscan tribute
+Ostrogothic tribute

-The murder of Amalasuntha, the daughter of Theodoric the Great, and of Audofleda, sister of Clovis I, at the hands of King Theodahad of Tuscany caused Chlothar to threaten invasion if he did not receive a payment.
-The agreement that averted the war was for the Tuscan king to offer gold and land.
-However, Childebert and Theudebert cheated Chlothar, Childebert taking the money and Theudebert the land that Theodahad's successor, Vitiges turned over.
+In 535 the Roman Emperor Justinian offered 50000 solidi to the three Frankish kings in exchange for an attack against the Ostrogothic Kingdom in support of his invasion of Italy.
+In 536 Vitiges, the new king, offered Provence and Rhaetia in exchange for military help, which the Franks agreed.
+However, Childebert and Theudebert cheated Chlothar, Childebert taking the money and Theudebert the land offered by Vitiges.
 Chlothar's treasury was still much larger than either Childebert's or Theudebert's.

 Acquisition of Metz

 Theudebald, Chlothar's great-nephew and the grandson of the late Theuderic, died childless in 555.
 So Chlothar immediately went to Metz to take possession of the kingdom from his late nephew, but under Salic Law he had to share it with his brother.
-So he married Vuldetrade, Theudebald's widow and the daughter of the Lombard king Wacho.
+So he married Waldrada, Theudebald's widow and the daughter of the Lombard king Wacho.
 This ensured the smooth succession to the kingdom of Metz, as well as an alliance with the Lombards, established since the reign of Theudebert.
 But the bishops condemned this incestuous marriage and forced Chlothar to divorce her.
 They gave her in marriage to the Bavarian Duke Garibald.
 To compensate for the breakdown of the marriage with Vuldetrade (Waldrada), Chlothar gave Chlothsind, his daughter, to the Lombard prince and future king, Alboin.
 Condat the Domesticus, great administrator of the palace of King Theudebald, retained his position after the annexation of the kingdom of Metz.